NethServer/ns8-docs/webtop.rst

 Sharing email
 =============

-It is possible to share a single folder or the entire account with all included subfoldes.
+It is possible to share a single folder or the entire account with all subfolders.
 Select the folder to share -> right click -> :guilabel:`Manage sharing`:

 .. image:: _static/webtop-sharing_mail_folder_1.png

 - select the user to share the resource (1)
-- select if you want to share your identity with the user and possibly even if you force your signature (2)
+- select if you want to share your identity with the user and even to force your signature (2)
 - choose the level of permissions associated with this share (3)
-- if you need to further change the permission levels, select ``Advanced`` (4)
+- if you need to further change permissions, select ``Advanced`` (4)
 - finally, choose whether to apply sharing only to the folder from which you started, or only to the branch of subfolders or to the entire account (5)

 .. image:: _static/webtop-sharing_mail_folder_2.png